Most recently updated on August 1, 2022

 One of the things you notice as you roll into downtown Barstow is the Route 66 signs on poles along the main roads.
 The town takes pride in being one of the main stops on that once prominent highway from Los Angeles to Chicago.

 The Route 66 Mother Road Museum was opened in 2000 in an old hotel.
-It contains artifacts and photographs from Route 66’s glory days.
+It is literally a wall-to-wall display of artifacts and photographs from Route 66’s glory days.

-We’ll have more to say about this historic highway and its significance when we travel through Arizona tomorrow.
+We’ll have more to say about this historic roadway and its significance when we travel through Arizona tomorrow.

 The Long, Dry Road to Needles